 5. Water the soil, not the foliage (so it gets to the roots where the plants need it).

-6. Grow native plants that are well-adapted to your growing zone so they will not require supplemental watering, but are not invasive either.
+6. Grow plants that are well-adapted to your growing zone so they will not require supplemental watering, but are not invasive either.

 7. There’s many ways to provide slow-drip irrigation to your plants.
 Large, upside-down soda bottles with their necks pushed into the soil work great.